progstr/progstr.github.com/index.md

 </appSettings>
 {% endhighlight %}

-Alternatively, you can configure the library in code only.
+Alternatively, if you don't want to tinker with configuration files, you can configure the library in code.
 Just set the `LogSettings.ApiToken` property before you start logging, best done when your application starts.

 {% highlight csharp %}
 LogSettings.ApiToken = "6f413b64-a8e1-4e25-b9e6-d83acf26ccba";
 {% endhighlight %}

+Note that if you mix code-based configuration with config file settings, the code-based `LogSettings` properties take precedence over the ones in your application config file.

 Getting Started
 -------------------------